BreakellrZ/Harry_Potter_Quiz/README.md

 ### Surface plane

 On the surface plane, the color scheme I went for was Harry Potter's house called 'Gryffindor'.
 I searched up Gryffindor colors on google found a Gryffindor scarf and used an eye dropper extension on google to get the correct colors.
 I used a dark background image of Hogwarts to make the colors pop out and give a eerie Gryffindor vibe as the user will be battling Draco in the Game Arena.
+I also used the font Lakki Reddy fot the Harry potter Header.

 - The colors used were #ecad5f & #650d13
 - Gold and Red